Dental Instruments: A Comprehensive Guide to Choosing the Best Options

 Ergonomics and Comfort

-• Lightweight Materials: Opt for instruments made from lightweight materials that reduce strain during prolonged use.
+• Lightweight Materials: Opt for instruments made from lightweight materials to reduce strain during prolonged use.
+Titanium provides the highest strength-to-weight ratio among all metallic elements, which works perfectly for extended procedures where instrument weight matters.

 Sterilization and Maintenance Requirements